MihirJ23/R-Food/README.md

 and returns the number of vegetarian dishes to the user to have the best experience.

-We do this by using Protractor, which is a tool for front-end web test automation, but we are using it for retrieving a CSS page element for a a vegetarian item, and then storing the number of items it displays on the menu in a variable.
+We do this by using Protractor, which is a tool for front-end web test automation, but we are using it for retrieving a CSS page element for a vegetarian item, and then storing the number of items it displays on the menu in a variable.

 Then we compare the values between dining halls and whichever dining halls has the highest number of vegetarian dishes